emre1702/altv-CustomCommandsSystem/README.md

 * Add aliases to command methods
 * Remaining text support
 * Default values for command parameters support
+* Really fast with IL generated dynamic method
-* You can help decide what to implement next.
+* You can help decide what to implement next

 You want more?
 Add an [issue](https://github.com/emre1702/RAGEMP-CustomCommandSystem/issues) and help make that system better!